Muscarine: Efficacy

-Toxicology
+Toxicology and antidote

 Muscarine poisoning is characterized by miosis, blurred vision, increased salivation, excessive sweating, lacrimation, bronchial secretions, bronchoconstriction, bradycardia, abdominal cramping, increased gastric acid secretion, diarrhea and polyuria.
 If muscarine reaches the brain it can cause tremor, convulsions and hypothermia.

 Cardiac ventricles contain muscarinic receptors that mediate a decrease in the force of contractions leading to a lower blood pressure.
 If muscarine is administered intravenously, muscarine can trigger acute circulatory failure with cardiac arrest.

 The symptoms of intoxication with mushrooms rich in muscarine, especially Inocybe, are very typical:

 The symptoms start early, after one-quarter to two hours, with headache, nausea, vomiting, and constriction of the pharynx.
 Then salivation, lacrimation, and diffuse perspiration set in, combined with miosis, disturbed accommodation, and reduced vision.
 Gastric and small bowel colic leads to diarrhea, and there is a painful urge for urination.
 Bronchoconstriction leads to asthmatic attacks and severe dyspnea, and bradycardia combined with marked hypotension and vasodilation results in circulatory shock.
 Death after 8 to 9 hours has been reported in about 5% of the cases, but can be avoided completely by prompt administration of IV or IM anticholinergic drugs.

-Antidote

-Antimuscarinics such as atropine can be used as an antidote to muscarine.
-Atropine is, like muscarine, an alkaloid but unlike muscarine is an antagonist of the muscarinic receptors.
-Hence, it inhibits the effects of acetylcholine.

-Muscarinic antagonists dilate the pupil and relax the ciliary muscle, are used in treatment of inflammatory uveitis and is associated with glaucoma.
-They are also used to treat urinary incontinence and diseases characterized by bowel hypermotility such as irritable bowel syndrome.

-Muscarinic antagonists are often called parasympatholytics because they have the same effect as agents that block postganglionic parasympathetic nerves.